Tuesday, October 17

 Prospective and current families are invited to learn more about the mission, history, philosophy and objectives of St. Croix Prep’s educational model.

 St. Croix Preparatory Academy is a K-12 charter school that opened in the Stillwater area in the fall of 2004.
 The school opened with grades K-7.
 The 200 students that actually enrolled surpassed the projected enrollment of 120 students.
-The School has experienced tremendous growth and will serve nearly 1,200 students in grades K-12 during the 2019-2020 school year.
+The School has experienced tremendous growth and will serve over 1,200 students in grades K-12 during the 2023-2024 school year.

 Located on 59 acres of land, St. Croix Preparatory Academy’s educational philosophy is based on the classical methodology of grammar, logic, and rhetoric, an educational philosophy proven to achieve outstanding academic results.